-that apply:

-Answer Choices Response Responses
+Answer Choices Response S

 Multi-unit apartments/condos 46.12% 665

 Single-family homes 36.55% 527

 Mobile homes 34.81% 502

 Townhomes or duplex/triplex homes 50.21% 724

 Assisted living facilities 22.68% 327

 Student housing 17.75% 256

 Accessory dwelling unit (aka granny/in-law unit) 28.99% 418

 Studios or live/work buildings 22.54% 325

 Other (please specify) 156

 Answered 1442

-Skinned 157
+Skipped 157

-Sonoma County Housing Preferences Survey What types of new housing should be prioritized in Sonoma County?
+What types of new housing should be prioritized in Sonoma County?
 Check all that apply.

-Other (please specify) Other community housing situations like Cohousing or limited equity housing coops "Stepping Stone" type safe parking with central community facilities.
+Other community housing situations like Cohousing or limited equity housing coops

+"Stepping Stone" type safe parking with central community facilities.
 Good balance of trees and landscaping - not just a bare parking lot.
 For RVs and Trailers - so people on the move looking for work or needing to leave a former community can travel and find work and community before they invest in solid housing.

+100% affordable housing

+Accesible/affordable

+Accessible housing built using Visitability method or universal design

+Affordability!
+Rents are a ridiculous level here...might have to go elsewhere

+Affordable

-100% affordable housing Accesible/affordable Accessible housing built using Visitability method or universal design Affordability!
-Rents are a ridiculous level here...might have to go elsewhere Affordable Affordable for low income single family homes with secondary dwellings on the property.
+Affordable for low income single family homes with secondary dwellings on the property.
 And even lower priced condos/townhouses and apartments for the homeless.

+Affordable for young families or multigenerational

+affordable hosing

+affordable housing

-Affordable for young families or multigenerational affordable hosing affordable housing Affordable housing both owning & renting Affordable housing for local workers is badly needed
+Affordable housing both owning & renting

+Affordable housing for local workers is badly needed